maxhbr/myconfig/README.md

 # myphoto

-This implemments parts of my image handling workflow in a composable way.
+This implements parts of my image handling workflow in a composable way.
 For example the following command
 ```
 ./myphoto.sh unraw --wb1 \
              untiff --rm \